Attention Deficit Hyperactivity Disorder (Easy-to-Read)

 What are the symptoms of ADHD?

 ADHD has many symptoms.
 Some symptoms at first may look like normal behaviors for a child, but ADHD makes them much worse and occur more often.
-Children with ADHD have at least six symptoms that start in the first five or six years of their lives.
+Children with ADHD have at least six symptoms that start in the first 12 years of their lives.

 Children with ADHD may: